 10. Box organizer shelf

-Foils, baking paper, ziplock bags: they become a mess so easily!
+Foils, baking paper, and ziplock bags become a mess so quickly!
 Dedicate one part of your pantry shelf to this organizer.

 Get box organizer:

 Cans are another tricky thing to organize.
 If you have many, this can organizer is the perfect addition to your pantry.